Tesla faces competition for customers, subsidies

 And Musk himself is a powerful salesman backed by an attractive "green" brand.

-Established and deep-pocketed energy and technology players like Samsung SDI Co Ltd (006400.KS), LG Chem Ltd (051910.KS) and Saft Groupe SA S1A.PA are just a few of the names marketing products similar to Tesla's - small batteries to pair with solar panels at homes and businesses and much larger ones to help utilities shore up power grid reliability.
+Established and deep-pocketed energy and technology players like Samsung SDI Co Ltd, LG Chem Ltd and Saft Groupe SA are just a few of the names marketing products similar to Tesla's - small batteries to pair with solar panels at homes and businesses and much larger ones to help utilities shore up power grid reliability.

 An array of small companies are also making waves in the field.
-Stem, which pairs batteries with software systems for businesses and is backed by Total (TOTF.PA) and General Electric Co (GE.N), last year landed a major contract with California utility Southern California Edison (EIX.N).
+Stem, which pairs batteries with software systems for businesses and is backed by Total and General Electric Co, last year landed a major contract with California utility Southern California Edison.

-Tesla and solar installer SolarCity(SCTY.O), where Musk is also chairman, have been selling small quantities of storage systems for years, and competition for the limited subsidies has grown.
+Tesla and solar installer SolarCity, where Musk is also chairman, have been selling small quantities of storage systems for years, and competition for the limited subsidies has grown.

 In 2011, Tesla and SolarCity were nearly alone in claiming incentives for on-site storage systems in California, state data shows.
 Now, however, companies like Coda Energy, which rose from the ashes of a failed electric vehicle maker, and startups like Stem and Green Charge Networks are picking up hefty shares of projects, the data show.